-There are two smaller, distinct, N-facing crags that make up the Peanuts Walls -Upper and Lower.
+There are two smaller, distinct, north-facing crags that make up the Peanuts Walls -Upper and Lower.
 Here you will find routes from 1-4 pitches in length.
 No route here is exceptionally easy nor difficult.
 These crags have an advantage of shade in the summer heat and as a result Upper Peanuts Wall has some of the most striking lichens in all of Eldorado Canyon.
 Here, you may feel the feeling of being up with the birds while still close to the ground.
 Also, there are benefits of some element of isolation with excellent views of the entire northern half of Eldorado Canyon, in particular Redgarden Wall and the West Ridge.

 Note there is still some loose rock here in places.
 Caution and helmets may be advisable.
 Ken Black, on the first free ascent of The Shield, fell to his death after pulling a large block off and chopping his rope.